You can get your music heard by MILLIONS using TikTok.

 Here are the two strategies that can help you achieve all of the above:

-If you have not used TikTok before, be sure to download the app and take a bit of time to look around and get a feel for the platform, as it very different from other social media sites.
+If you have not used TikTok before, be sure to download the app and take a bit of time to look around and get a feel for the platform as it’s quite different from other social media sites.
 In my opinion, it’s a bit like Vine, with a similar humour and editing feature.

-TikTok is for short-form content, and exploring it first will help you decide what kind of content you want to create.
+TikTok is for short-form content and exploring it first will help you decide what kind of content you want to create.
+This content needs to fit you as an artist and your target audience.

 The artist who we worked with (Linneah), had an audience and track that fitted the LGBT community.
 As a result, she created content that appealed to that audience.